watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 * Management Plane: deploys and monitors network functions and devices.
    * Sets up network functions.
    * Collects metrics of devices, network functions, and SFC services.
-* Application Plane: provides APIs for users to interact with the control and management planes.
+* Application Plane: provides user API for the control/management planes.
-   * Provides an interface for operators or customers.
+   * Offers an interface for operators or customers.
-   * Applies intents defined in {{!RFC9315}}, including Operational, Rule, Service, and Flow intents.
+   * Applies intents defined in {{!RFC9315}}.

 Each component communicates using standardized protocols.
 These are designed to be loosely coupled and cooperate by using an abstraction layer.